 So you’ll need a chicken.
 Obviously.
 About 4 to 5 pounds will do.

 Then you’ll also need a kosher salt, black pepper (mine is a medium grind), super soft butter and 12-inch cast iron skillet.
 I like roasting chicken in a cast iron skillet, but a 9×13 baking dish or small roasting pan will work just fine.
 Also, because sanitation is important, I place the salt and pepper into small bowls so I don’t contaminate my salt box or my pepper jar with my grody chicken fingers.

 First things first, do NOT forget to pull the package of giblets out of the chicken cavity.
 You can pitch those or add them into the gravy or stuffing, it’s up to you.
 Then pat the whole thing dry with paper towel.

 First, drop four tablespoons of super-soft butter onto your chicken and spreading it all over the entire thing, massaging it into the skin and in those nooks and crannies.
 And equally important is soft butter!
 Using super soft butter makes it easier to spread.
 If the chicken is really cold still, it will harden the butter a bit.
 So remember: warm hands + warm butter = good!
 Cold hands + cold butter = no good.

-This picture makes me laugh.
+side note: This picture makes me laugh.

 So does this one.
 Ha!

-Next, season the inside and the outside of the chicken with lots of kosher salt and black pepper.
+Season the inside and the outside of the chicken with lots of kosher salt and black pepper.
 I don’t even measure it.
 Just let it rain!
 Then place the chicken, breast side up into the 12-inch cast iron pan.